Astronomy

 Below you will find some maps illustrating the light pollution situation in Germany and more specifically at my homes.
 Here on the left you can find an description which explains the colour coding of the maps below.

-N11GPS with C14 wedge on Pier-Tech 2 telescopic column on foundation
+N11GPS with C14 wedge on Pier-Tech 2 telescopic column

-Celestron NexStar N5i using Ray's brackets
+Coronado P.S.T. solar telescope on Celestron N5i mount using Ray's brackets

 Previous equipments and configurations